OncoAIPro/ESCCPro/README.md

   > keys[index]: The name of each image.

-*nets folder:* The definition of the ESCCPro network.
+*nets folder:* The definition of the ESCCPro network, including the three pooling functions.

 *utils folder:* Necessary functions used in the ESCCPro.